dpk14/Slogo/doc/API_SLogo.md

 - This input is taken from the UI class and handed to the Parser class

 What is the result of parsing and who receives it?
-- If the input is valid, then the parser creates a Command object that is executed by the Execution class
+- If the input is valid, then the parser creates a Operations.Command object that is executed by the Execution class
-- The Command object is also stored in the Execution
+- The Operations.Command object is also stored in the Execution

 When are errors detected and how are they reported?
 Errors are detected in the parser?